walterp1982/Marlin/buildroot/share/fonts/README.md

 Additional changes to the original font files distributed with Marlin are copyrighted under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt) license.

 ## Documentation
-For detailed information about adding new fonts to Marlin [see this article](https://marlinfw.org/docs/development/fonts.html).
+For detailed information about [adding new fonts](http://www.marlinfw.org/docs/development/fonts.html) to Marlin visit our documentation website.